Modal Abstractions for Virtualizing Memory Addresses: Background

 For our purposes, these are natural candidates to adapt for virtual memory management.
 We can reinterpret the notion of naming an alternate world slightly more loosely, and instead name \emph{address spaces} by the physical address of the page table root, since these structures are the physical representations of page tables.
 Thus in this paper we develop the notion that we can represent contingent truth of an assertion via $[r](P)$ indicating that $P$ holds in the address space rooted at physical address $r$.
-The typical hybrid modality introduction rule, that $P$ and $\ell$ (indicating the current world is $\ell$) imply $[\ell](P)$, has a natural analogue: knowing $P$ and that the current address space is $r$ (i.e., that $r$ is the current \texttt{cr3} value) suggests a way to construct $[r](P)$.
-By the choice of \texttt{cr3} identifying the contingency, we can identify a fact \begin{itemize} \item as a \textit{context} fact if its validity depends on \texttt{cr3} when it is outside the modality (i.e. modal context), and made \texttt{cr3} independent as a part of custom-tailored modal logic for virtual-memory: a truth representing a virtual-memory addressing depends \texttt{cr3} due to address-translation operation, is dependent on \texttt{cr3} in the ambient-logic (e.g. separation-logic), and is made \textit{independent} of the facts related to \texttt{cr3} by being introduced into the modal context under the assumption that it exhibits the knowledge on its validity with respect to \texttt{cr3} in the ambient logic. \item as a \textit{pure} fact as long as it does not \textit{necessarily} depend on any fact related to \texttt{cr3}: a truth representing a raw physical memory addressing, unlike virtual-address translation, does not need the \textit{knowledge} of \texttt{cr3}, therefore it can be introduce into the modal context as a pure fact \end{itemize}

-A relatively under-explored space of modal logics is the interaction of modal and substructural logics, in particular hybrid-style modalities in substructural logics, which has seen only minimal exploration~\cite{dovsen1992modal,restall1993modalities,d1997grafting,kamide2002kripke,licata2017fibrational} and no prior application.
-We develop our ideas in the Iris program logic~\cite{jung2018iris}, as a result exploring additional subtleties that arise where the modality itself may entail ownership of resources, as well as interactions between our hybrid-style modality and substructural rules.
-For example, Iris contains a number of modalities that distribute over separating conjunction, or for which resources can freely move into the modality (e.g., $\blacktriangleright(P)\ast Q \wand \blacktriangleright(P\ast Q)$).
-In our setting some of these rules apply while others do not.
-For example, in our setting, an assertion that involves no modalities is interpreted as holding in the current (active-on-the-CPU) address space, so clearly cannot move into arbitrary other address spaces --- unless guarded by another address space modality. \definecolor{dkgreen}{rgb}{0,0.6,0} \definecolor{ltblue}{rgb}{0,0.4,0.4} \definecolor{dkviolet}{rgb}{0.3,0,0.5}
+Because OS kernels create and destroy address spaces, it is sensible to use a hybrid-style logic that is not specialized to a fixed set of modalities, but this introduces some subtleties from the fact that the existence of certain modalities (address spaces) can change.